 - Vivid dreams

-How long the “Adderall crash” lasts depends on how long it takes the drugs to wear off in the system.
+The length of time the “Adderall crash” lasts relies on the length of time it takes the drugs to be out of the body.

 - Occur with physical changes, such as a stiff neck or a seizure